Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Adding a separating cycle to the region tree

 \subsection{Finding left-root vertices}

-We show how to find the set $L$ of left-root vertices along $C$ in $O(|\mathcal F_1|\log^3n + |C|\log n)$ time where $|C|$ is the number of super edges in the compact representation of $C$.
-As a result of Section \ref{sec:SepFacePair}, $C$ has $O(|P_R| + |\partial P_R|^2)$ super edges and of three different types corresponding to: edges in $\extDDG$ and $\intDDG(P_R)$, and edges and cycle paths in $P_R$.
+We show how to find the set $L$ of left-root vertices along $C$ in $O(|\mathcal F_\ell|\log^3n + |C|\log n)$ time where $|C|$ is the number of super edges in the compact representation of $C$.
+Recall from Section \ref{sec:SepFacePair} that $C$ has $O(|P_R| + |\partial P_R|^2)$ super edges and they are of three different types: edges in $\extDDG$, edges in $\intDDG(P_R)$, and edges and cycle paths in $P_R$.
 We will show how to use binary search to prune certain super edges of $C$ that do not contain vertices of $L$.
-Assume for now that each super edge is on the boundary of a child region (as opposed to a child face) of $R$ that is to the left of $C$.
-We will show how to relax this assumption in Section~\ref{sec:face-assumption}.
+We first assume that each super edge is on the boundary of a child region (as opposed to a child face) of $R$ that is to the left of $C$.
+We relax this assumption in Section~\ref{sec:face-assumption}.

-The following lemma is the key to using binary search along $C$: \begin{Lem} Let $P$ be the shortest $u_1$-to-$u_2$ path in $G$ that is also a subpath of $C$.
-For $i = 1,2$, let $e_i$ be the edge on $P$ incident to $u_i$ and let $r_i$ be the child-region of $R$ that is left of $C$ and is bounded by $e_i$.
-Then $r_1 = r_2$ if and only if no interior vertex of $P$ belongs to $L$. \end{Lem} \begin{proof} The ``if'' part is trivial.
+The following lemma is the key to using binary search along $C$: \begin{lemma} Let $P$ be the shortest $u_1$-to-$u_2$ path in $G$ that is also a subpath of $C$.
+For $i = 1,2$, let $e_i$ be the edge of $P$ that is incident to $u_i$ and let $r_i$ be the child-region of $R$ that is left of $C$ and bounded by $e_i$.
+Then $r_1 = r_2$ if and only if no interior vertex of $P$ belongs to $L$. \end{lemma} \begin{proof} The reverse direction is trivial.

 By our assumption, $r_1$ and $r_2$ are regions, not faces.
 Their bounding cycles must therefore be isometric.
-If $r_1 = r_2$ then Lemma~\ref{Lem:Isometric} implies that $P$ is a subpath of the boundary of $r_1$: no interior vertex of $P$ could belong to $L$ in this case.
-This shows the ``only if'' part. \end{proof}
+If $r_1 = r_2$, then by Lemma~\ref{Lem:Isometric}, $P$ is a subpath of the boundary of $r_1$: no interior vertex of $P$ could belong to $L$ in this case.
+This proves the forward direction. \end{proof}